QuickBirdEng/survey_kit/MIGRATION.md

 ### Modularization of Audio and Video Steps

 The audio and video steps have been moved to their own packages: `survey_kit_audio` and `survey_kit_video`.
 This reduces the size of the core package and allows you to include only the dependencies you need.
+Same goes for `survey_kit_lottie`.

 #### Action Required: